 Conservation Center students had long spent summers working at the Institute of Fine Arts’ sponsored excavations.
 Those students who came away from their summer with a desire to work with archaeological materials needed specialized training.
 With support from the National Endowment for Humanities, the Center developed a specialized training program in archaeological and ethnographic conservation.

 A specialization in modern and contemporary art was recently added as a program of study, which incorporates studies of new materials, media, and theories of art production with a thorough education in traditional materials and methods of art.

-These individual additions to the curriculum were well received, but ultimately found to be inadequate to deal with the weaknesses of a curriculum that had been developed decades before at a time when most conservators treated individual objects and were unconcerned with mass treatments or preventive conservation.
-A review of the core curriculum and sequence of classes offered in the first two years of study was undertaken in 2003-2005.
+The core curriculum, the set of courses that all conservation students take, was developed decades earlier at a time when the focus in conservation was on the treatment of individual objects rather than on preventive conservation and prioritizing care of large collections, which have assumed larger roles today.
+Consequently, a review of the core curriculum and sequence of classes offered in the first two years of study was undertaken in 2003-2005.
 This review led to the development and phased implementation of a new core curriculum.
 A stronger science curriculum was envisioned for the core curriculum and, thus a new professorship in conservation science was established.
-In 2006, Dr. Hannelore Roemich, formerly of the European Science Foundation in Brussels was appointed to the position.
+In 2006, Dr. Hannelore Roemich, formerly of the European Science Foundation in Brussels and an expert in preventive conservation, was appointed to the position.

 For further reading:

 A Symposium on the Occasion of the Dedication of the Stephen Chan House

 If you wish to receive information on our upcoming events, please click here.